Jarred-Sumner/styleurl-extension/README.md

 ## Save to Gist

 StyleURL integrates with GitHub Gists so that you can save and share your CSS changes easily.
+As of August 3rd, StyleURL creates secret gists only.

 ## Preview live changes from a link